cs-kit/study-guide/_posts/2018-10-16-Telematik.md

 retransmisson timer expires, then retransmit, BUT to be faster: retransmission after receipt of specific number of duplicate ACKS e.g. 3

+#### Analysis of Improvements
+After observing Congestion Collapses the following mechanisms were introduced to the original TCP:
+- Slow-Start
+- Round-trip time variance estimation
+- Exponential retransmission timer backoff
+- dynamic window sizing on congestion
+- more aggressice reciever achknoledgement policy

+→ packet conversation: keep TCP connection stable and achieve network stability

+**Self-Clocking**: is valid for any window-based system (TCP uses window-based flow control)
+*Basic Assumption:* Complete flow control window in transit (TCP: receive window RcvWindow), Bottleneck link with low data rate on path to receiver
+*Basic scenario:* graue Kästchen = Pakete, Pakete vom schnellen Link auf langsamen Link geschickt → Auswirkung auf Sendezeit (da abhängig von Datenrate) → muss durch Bottleneck und braucht länger → *Inter Packet Gap* heißt Lücke die dadurch entsteht, bis neues Packet sich durch Bottleneck gequetscht hat.
+Dieser wird recht groß und man wird ihn nichtmehr los.
+Packete werden im Zeitraum des Inter-Packet-Gaps weitergeschickt.
+Ziel ist es Zustand zu erzielen und zu halten.

+**Three Ways for Packet Conservation to fail**
+*1) Connection does not get to equilibrium*
+**Slow Start** brings TCP connection into equilibrium if connection has just started or restart after assumption of congestion.
+The idea of slow start is to no send the complete receive windoe (flow control) immediately, in case it is larger than the buffer at the bottleneck, then it would drop segments.
+Gradually increase number of segments that can be send without receiving an ACK
+*Approach:* Apply congestion window in addition to receive window, minimum of congestion and receive window can be sent ( Congestion Window: CWnd[MSS], Receive Window: RcvWindow[Byte]), new connection or congestion assumed: reset congestion window: CWnd = 1, incoming ACK for sent (not retransmitted) segment: increase congestion window by one → exponential grows of CWnd

+About MSS: refers to payload, that can be send in TCP segment that consist of TCP header (max.
+60 bytes) and payload.
+With IPv4 at least MSS of 536 byte must be supported